jnand/cortland-guide/pages/ids.md

 ### Network ###

-[Snort](https://www.snort.org/) is an advanced IDS, capable of actively identify threats and can be configured with various rule sets to take action on suspicious traffic events.
+[Snort](https://www.snort.org/) is an advanced IDS, capable of actively identifying threats, and can be configured with various rule sets to take action on suspicious traffic/events.

 Install, `❯ brew install snort`